spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-vmware/airgap.md

 - Access to the Palette airgap support Virtual Machine (VM) that you used for the initial Palette installation.

-- Refer to [Access Palette](../../enterprise-version.md#access-palette) to download the new airgap Palette installation bin and, if necessary, receive a link to the new OS and Kubernetes OVA.
+- Refer to [Access Palette](../../enterprise-version.md#access-palette) to download the new airgap Palette installation bin.

+- Contact our Support Team at support@spectrocloud.com to learn if the new version of Palette requires a new OS and Kubernetes OVA.
+If necessary, they will provide you with a link to the OVA, which you will use to upgrade Palette.

 - A diff or text comparison tool of your choice.